top of page

 10.The traumatic response can be switched off-Healing is possible.

-If we reactive a memory- we need to make sense of it again in the ST memory and then store and stabilise it again in the LT memory.
+If we reactive a memory- we need to make sense of it again in the Short Term memory and then store and stabilise it again in the Long Term memory.
 Every time we remember something from the past it can be altered by new information and is remembered differently- It can be enriched by new information.
 If we modify the content, we can modify the emotional charge of the memory- we can reduce or strengthen it.

 We have discovered that trauma happens to everybody individually and collectively.
 We know that trauma is deeply personal interpretation of a fearful event.
 It is not clear exactly why a frightening event becomes traumatic for one person and not another.
 Trauma looks very different for different people.
 But we do know the devasting impact it has on individuals and those they love.